Pharmr/almace-scaffolding/_app/_pages/providers.md

 **Do I need my own malpractice insurance?**
 Pharmr has the same liabilty protections as Teledoc.
 Yes, you will need your own medmal coverage.
 Pharmr will provide cyber, general liability & and an umbrella policy for it's providers.
 Providers may purchase higher rates of coverage if they so choose.

-## Getting started

-1. You should be a US licensed physcian with no pending actions or malpractice suits.
-2. Excellent conversing via remote & digital means.
-3. Ability to manage your own lightweight practice, part time or full time (we'll be offering delegate support in the near future).
-4. Committed to doing something rad and taking the next leap in digital health.

-**Earn money helping patients access your specialty from all over the country (licensure permitting).**

 <br>
 <p class="largetype">